WrAp9012/WrAp9012/README.md

 ---

-### 📚 Edukacja
+### 🎓 Education

-- 🎓 Technikum Informatyczne (2021–2026)
+- 🏫 Technical High School of IT (2021–2026)
-- ✅ INF.02 – systemy i sieci
+- ✅ INF.02 – Systems & Networks
-- ✅ INF.04 – WWW + bazy danych
+- ✅ INF.04 – Web & Databases
-- 🔄 INF.03 – aplikacje i systemy (w trakcie)
+- 🔄 INF.03 – Applications & Systems (in progress)
-- 🌍 Erasmus+ (Hiszpania, 2024) – praktyki IT
+- 🌍 Erasmus+ (Spain, 2024) – IT internship

 ---

-### 🌍 Języki
+### 🌍 Languages

-- 🇵🇱 Polski – ojczysty
+- 🇵🇱 Polish – Native
-- 🇬🇧 Angielski – B2
+- 🇬🇧 English – B2

 ---

-### 🚀 Podsumowanie
+### 🚀 Summary

-> Cześć! 👋
+> Hey there! 👋
-> Jeśli interesuje Cię **AI, backend, automatyzacja lub GameDev** – pisz śmiało!
-Jestem otwarty na współpracę, projekty i wspólne uczenie się nowych rzeczy.
-> Do zobaczenia w kodzie! 💡
+> I'm passionate about **AI, backend development, automation, and GameDev**.
+> Always open to new projects, learning opportunities, and cool collaborations.
+> Let's connect and build something awesome together! 💡
+> See you in the code!